Table of Contents

 Whether we adopt the literal or allegorical view, the eschatological teachings of the book of Joel remain the same.
 Scholars say that the time of the fulfillment of this prophecy was likely around 845 B.C.
 It is possible that the prophet Joel employed a recent catastrophe of locusts that affected ancient Israel as an illustration to the Judgment Day.
 The recent devastation was a foretaste of a coming judgment on Israel and a later judgment upon the whole earth (Joel 2:28).

 Beside the natural catastrophe, part of this prophecy was fulfilled when Israel was defeated by its enemies and taken into exile.
 Had the literal nation of Israel been faithful to God, they would have been liberated from their problems.
 But Israel did not (Matthew 23:37,38).

-Bible authors affirm that the prophetic promises that failed to be fulfilled to ancient Israel’s because of its unfaithfulness, will be fulfilled to spiritual Israel which is the New Testament Church (Romans 2:28, 29; Galatians 3:29).
+The New Testament affirms that the prophetic promises that failed to be fulfilled to ancient Israel’s because of its unfaithfulness, will be fulfilled to spiritual Israel which is the Church or spiritual Israel (Romans 2:28, 29; Galatians 3:29).

 In His service,